105 Reasons to Live in the 805

 9) The Municipal wine tasting room.
 Funky and fine.
 Years ago, “The Funk Zone” was where you went to buy a new surfboard at Al Merrick’s Channel Island Surfboards or went to purchase a plank of exotic wood at Soboba Wood Company, but now you can dine well at The Lark or go to one of many wine tasting rooms and still pick up your board, and your board, but that’s after.

 21) Coffee houses.
 While Santa Barbara isn’t Seattle, or Portland, folks around here take their coffee pretty seriously.
-The Handlebar and The French Press are two of the best.
+The Handlebar and Dune are two of the best.
 Having said that, discussing “best coffee” with a stranger — you — is a more volatile subject for a conversation than politics, but I don’t care.
 Drink coffee and vote.

 22) Lotusland.
 Madame Ganna Walska, a well-known Polish opera singer and socialite, purchased the estate in 1941 and spent the next 43 years creating Lotusland.
 In order to do so, she also kept marrying wealthier husbands which, in part, allowed her to create a collection of exotic plants throughout her dramatic and whimsical 37-acre property.
 After her death in 1984, Lotusland became a nonprofit botanical garden and opened to the public in 1993.
 As a young man I used to skinny dip in the abalone lined pool on full moons, but please don’t tell anyone.
 Now I keep my clothes on and enjoy the magical gardens during daytime tours.